stritti/log4js/README.md

 Log4js
 ======

-Log4js - The Logging Framework for JavaScript
+Log4js - The Logging Framework for JavaScript with no runtime dependencies

 ## Usage